-On behalf of Hastings Law Firm P.C. posted in Birth Injuries on Thursday, August 6, 2015.
+On behalf of Hastings Law Firm P.C. posted in Best Lawyer for Birth Injury in Texas on Thursday, August 6, 2015.

 Surgical sponges are vital tools that surgeons use to help control bleeding during a variety of surgeries.
 Unfortunately, these small sponges can be easy to overlook, which is why most surgical teams in Texas keep count of all tools involved to make sure that nothing is left behind.
 Unfortunately, an out-of-state patient suffered a myriad of illnesses following a serious surgical mistake during a C-section.